MrSaints/www-jekyll.fyianlai.com/_posts/2014-05-21-passwords-youre-doing-it-wrong.md

 ---
 date: 2014-05-21 05:47:00
 title: "Passwords.
-You're doing it wrong."
+You're Doing It Wrong"
 ---

 I seem to be having difficulties getting into the _mood_ to revise for an exam tomorrow.
 It is what I _should_ be doing, but what I really _want_ to be doing is to code all day.
 Unfortunately, as it is exam season I have decided to self-impose a ban on coding until I have completed all my exams.
 Fortunately, I do not recall banning myself from making a blog post so here we go.